The64thGamer/cheeseepedia/content/wiki/Shawnee, KS (12280 Shawnee Mission).md

 gallery = ["Shawnee.jpg|thumb|The site of the Shawnee location.
 (PC: Google Maps)"]
 +++

-**_12280 Shawnee Mission**_ was a Showbiz Pizza Place that opened on August 19, 1981 and closed on October 13, 1985 with a Rock-afire Explosion.
+<b><i>12280 Shawnee Mission</b></i> was a Showbiz Pizza Place that opened on August 19, 1981 and closed on October 13, 1985 with a Rock-afire Explosion.
 Not very much is known about this location.

-## Stages ##
+<h2> Stages </h2>
 Shawnee opened in 1981 with a Rock-afire Explosion show.
 Unfortunately, information on the store is scarce, and was removed in 1985 due to closure.
 {| class='wikitable'
 |+